Geoffrey Pope Building, University of Exeter , Stocker Road, Exeter, EX4 4QD, UK

 Through my PhD I am working closely with Cefas and am involved in government commissioned research projects.
 I have also reviewed papers submitted for publication that relate to my research area.

-To help my universities to address the declared climate and environment emergency I order only vegetarian and plant based meals for adhoc university events, I have committed to reduce my work based flights by at least 50% and I am working with my research groups to reduce energy use in our offices and laboratories.
+To help my universities to address the declared climate and environment emergency I order only vegetarian and plant based meals for adhoc university events, consider whether we need discretionary refreshments (e.g. coffee and biscuits), I have committed to reduce my work based flights by at least 50%, and I am working with my research groups to reduce energy use in our offices and laboratories.

 BSc Biology, University of York, First class honours.

 MRes Ecology and Environmental Management, University of York, Distinction.

 Project Title: Assessing the impacts of a changing climate on European continental shelf fisheries.

 Using European fisheries survey data alongside modelled Met Office climate data to assess historic and predict future marine fish distributions based on climate and environmental projections.
 Using Generalised Additive Models (GAMs) to date.

 Patterns of fish distributions alongside otolith records will be used to assess the impacts of changing environmental conditions on key fish species growth.

 Jose A. Fernandes, Thomas L. Frölicher, Louise A. Rutterford, Maite Erauskin-Extramiana & William W. L. Cheung (2020) Regional Environmental Change, volume 20, Article number: 116